sdut-jacheng/PANet/README.md

 ![arch](assets/framework.jpg)

 ## Train
-The training code will be released after the acceptance of this paper.

 1. Prepare the datasets used in the experiment.
 2. Modify the data set address in `make_npydata.py` to generate the correct dataset information